tofro/QL-Magnetic/README.md

 Of course this is not a legal entitlement and obviously the materials can only be used for personal, strictly non-commercial purposes."

+Eager to play?
+Download the "magnetic_zip" file and unpack on a QDOS platform.
+Don't try on a PC or Mac, or you will loose important header information.
+Fetch the game files as listed under "Prerequisites".
+Run the games with "EX win1_magnetic_magnetic_exe;"-c -t -f pawn_mag pawn_gfx""

 Credit whom Credit is due
 -------------------------